zzzprojects/learn-orm/tutorials/efcore-soft-delete/implement-soft-delete.md

 # Implement Soft Delete

-To implement soft delete in your application, we need to inherit our db context class from `SoftDeletes.Core.DbContext`.
+To implement soft delete in your application, you need to inherit your db context class from `SoftDeletes.Core.DbContext`.

 ```csharp
 public class BookStore : SoftDeletes.Core.DbContext